natepisarski/php-discriminated-union/README.md

   'Error'   => fn($errorObject)   => die()
 )
 ```
-(Do note that currently match is not supported - this README is being created within 2 hours of the project's inception)

 # So, what's going on here?
 Algebraic data types are **composite data types**.
 They are sometimes called "Tagged Unions", "Discriminated Unions", or sometimes